RichPBee/Sympl/README.md

-# Sympl
-My own component library with a basic MVC
+Sympl -- A very (very) Simple (ha) component library with a basic MVC.